thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 }
 ```

-We construct `Desugar`, desugar our program's AST, and then assemble our outputs.
+We construct `Desugar`, desugar our program's `Ast`, and then assemble our outputs.
+Hard to ask for something simpler than that.

 ## From the Top With Programs